Chia-Network/chia-docs/docs/03consensus/analysis.md

 + (+) Different resources.
 PoSpace is ASIC-resistant and therefore anyone can participate in farming.
 + (+) Hopefully more decentralized.
 (Analysis in mainnet's first year shows this to be the case.)
 + (+) Easy merge farming.
 Other cryptocurrencies can use the same format, and everyone can share the space (assuming their farming computers have sufficient disk space and memory).

->The blockchain with the largest netspace will probably be the only secure one, since the farmers can attack smaller ones.
-This is especially true of blockchains with less than 50% of the top chain's netspace -- the remaining farmers who have not joined the smaller chain could collude to join, and attack, that chain.
+(Note that the blockchain with the largest netspace will probably be the only secure one, since the farmers can attack smaller ones.
+This is especially true of blockchains with less than 50% of the top chain's netspace -- the remaining farmers who have not joined the smaller chain could collude to join, and attack, that chain.)
 + (+) Minimum energy used, since only a few nodes run VDFs, and these are not parallelized.
 Very low marginal cost to farm.
 + (+) More consistent transaction block times (targeted average is one per 46.875 seconds, as discussed in [Section 3.10](/docs/03consensus/foliage "Section 3.10: Foliage")).
 + (+) Less susceptible to selfish mining attacks.